Edrusb/ezmeral-df-with-ray/README.md

 ### Example 1

-To submit a job, we must first activate the python virtual environment (venv) where the _ray-install.py_ script installed Ray (this is the path /opt/RAY in we were using above to illustrate the installation script).
+To submit a job, we must first activate the python virtual environment (venv) where the _ray-install.py_ script installed Ray (this was the path __/opt/RAY__ we were using above to illustrate the installation script).
-On a node where Ray has been installed (we can also install ray in node that will not be part of the cluster, still using _ray-install.py_), open a shell session and type the following:
+On a node where Ray has been installed (we can also install ray using _ray-install.py_ on a node that will not be part of the cluster (!) and get this way a client node), open a shell session and type the following:

 > root@df-1:\~# source /opt/RAY/bin/activate<br>
 > (RAY) root@df-1:\~#

 As you see, the prompt has changed reporting now you are under the (RAY) venv.
-Submitting a job is done the following way (which is displayed in the output shown when starting the head node):
+Submitting a job is done the following way (which is also provided in the output shown above while starting the head node):

     RAY_ADDRESS='http://10.13.25.131:8265' ray job submit --working-dir . -- python my_script.py